IBM Canada offers you several options to pay your invoices.

 Montréal (QC) H3C 5N7

-When paying by cheque, please include details of invoices/credits and your customer number.
+When paying by cheque, please include details of invoices or credits along with your customer number.